 What exactly is Free-range Organic Chicken?

 In essence, their living conditions and the food sets these free-range chickens apart.
-What makes a chicken organic is basically its feed, which should be only organic certified feed without a trace of any animal by-product, chemicals, antibiotics, or pesticides.
-Even genetically engineered grains are prohibited in their feed.
+What makes a chicken organic is basically its feed, which means feeding them with certified organic chicken feed without a trace of any chemical.
+All kinds of animal by-products, growth chemicals, antibiotics, pesticides, or genetically engineered grains are prohibited in their feed.

 Acceptance for organic food is accompanied by a lot of skepticism regarding its nutritional benefits as compared to conventionally produced food.
 Various studies have shown that there is no significant difference in nutrient levels of organic poultry and conventional poultry.
 Overall, the nutritional composition of both variants is nearly the same even in its micronutrients, ie., vitamins and minerals.

 The only difference lies in the fat content of the skin.
 The organic chicken has 5-13% less total fat but once the skin is removed, the fat content of the meat is pretty much the same.
 So organic free-range chicken is not worth the extra money from a purely nutritional aspect.
 But there remains the question of antibiotics and other drugs administered to battery farm chickens and how they affect our health.